 For example, research shows that consumers and shoppers like to have clear options presented to them to help them make a choice.
 But too many bundles, features, and price points, however, can confuse customers.
 They’ll lose interest in the offer or become sceptical about the price point.
 In a way, research indicates that customers have this buy/don’t buy attitude when choosing bundle prices.

-It is possible, however, to override customer indecision: put more structure in your price architecture and more flexibility into your discounting and promotions.
+It is possible, however, to override customer indecision.
+The best way to improve rapid consumer decision making is by putting structure in your price architecture and more flexibility into your discounting and promotions.
 Sephora and Philip Kingsley websites are both good examples of value-based offers and good, better, and best price points, and personalised care and grooming associated with perennial health care issues.
 They know their customers pay good money to fix very specific health and beauty issues.

 Tips on how to structure your market price approach